ManaswiniArcot/Java-Project/README.md

 insert into my_user values('berry','Vang',118,'doctor','NashVille','NC','USA',null,null); insert into my_user values('Cherry','Araku',114,'teacher','Knr','AP','India',null,null); insert into my_user values('Aravi','Gad',115,'lawyer','Wgl','AP','India',null,null);

 Make Sure to import the library files in the web-inf/lib folder and set the classpath properly.
+I have a WAR file that can be imported directly into Eclipse, that takes care of all the lib jars.

 Endpoints: http://localhost:8081/MyJavaChallenge/
 Generates the page to enter the username and pwd ,passes them as a json payload and verifies it from the database and generates a json payload string.
 I have added two records for the purpose of testing.
+useremail: manu@gmail.com, password: manu

 Welcome Page http://localhost:8081/MyJavaChallenge/welcome
 Has the links for the other endpoints.
 Can access any of the endpoints from this page.